dynatrace-extensions/python-extension-training/README.md

   * Which fiels to exclude (example: `__pycache__` cache files); and
   * Where to find a Python interpreter for the specific project folder.

-## Hot to work with this repository?
+## How to work with this repository?

 1. Clone it.
 2. Open the `python-extension-training.code-workspace` file with VS Code.